BirchM93/Project/README.md

 <img src="assets/images/screenshots/backtohome.png">

 -  Checked for data validation.
--  Login button was tested with a hover effect in which the button changes from red with white text to gold with black text.
+-  The login button was tested with a hover effect in which the button changes from red with white text to gold with black text.
--  Back to Home link was tested with a hover feature to thats changes to a red colur and when clicked brings you back to the Main Page.
+-  Back to Home link was tested with a hover feature that changes to a red colour and when clicked brings you back to the Main Page.

 ### Further Testing

--   This website was tested on Google Chrome, Internet Explorer, Firefox and Safari browsers.
+-   This website was tested on Google Chrome, Internet Explorer, Firefox, and Safari browsers.
--   Responsinsive on all device sizes.
+-   Responsive on all device sizes.
 -   Friends and family members were asked to review the site and documentation to point out any user experience issues.

 ### Known Bugs

--   On some mobile devices the grey banner does not take up the full screen.
+-   On some mobile devices, the grey banner does not take up the full screen.
-    -   A small white gap down the right hand side of the screen as a result.
+    -   A small white gap down the right-hand side of the screen as a result.

 ## Deployment